Fisher: Profile and Information

 Habitat

 The male becomes more involved in the mating season.
-While the female is less active during this mating season, and their kits gradually develop.
+The female is less active during this mating season, and their kits gradually develop.
 They become active soon after delivery.

-Fishers are experienced tree climbers, but most of the time they spend time on the forest floor.
+Fishers are experienced tree climbers, but they spend most of the time on the forest floor.

-They can travel miles in search of prey along ridges, sheltering themselves in hollow trees, stumps, ground holes, and gorges.
-They also hide in other animals home.
+They can travel miles searching for prey along ridges, sheltering themselves in hollow trees, stumps, ground holes, and gorges.
+They also hide in other animals’ homes.

 Fishers have a very keen sense of smell, good vision, and fantastic hearing ability.
 They interact with each other with the aid of scent marking.

-These animals maintain a circular hair patch on their hind paw’s central pad, identifying plantar gland which emits a distinct odour.
+These animals maintain a circular hair patch on their hind paw’s central pad, identifying plantar gland that emits a distinct odor.

 They sometimes make use of this scent to attract other fishers during mating season.